Examining the role of faith communities and faith-based organisations (FBOs) in humanitarian response

 Although faith communities and faith-based organisations (FBOs) are often at the forefront of humanitarian responses to people affected by conflict, crisis and forced migration across the globe, little is known about the scale, nature and impacts of their interventions.

-This three-stage project explores the motivations and practices of faith communities and FBOs in their response to forced displacement around the world.
-A range of key questions will be explored including:
+This three-stage project has explored the motivations and practices of faith communities and FBOs in their response to forced displacement around the world.
+A range of key questions explored include:

 - To what extent do faith-based initiatives challenge or complement international humanitarian norms of neutrality, impartiality and universality?

 - How do displaced populations interact with faith-based and secular humanitarian organisations, including those which may attempt to proselytise amongst displaced populations?

 - How do displaced people themselves develop faith-based humanitarian responses?

 - What are the gendered underpinnings and implications of faith-based humanitarian responses?

 These and other questions are examined in relation to specific contexts of displacement from across the global south (with a particular focus on the Middle East), and engage with displaced populations and aid providers of diverse religious backgrounds.